MayurHulke/mayur-blog/content/posts/the-intelligence-delusion.md

 ## The Embodiment Revelation

-Here's what we're finally starting to understand: intelligence evolved to control bodies, not to have conversations.
+Here's what we're finally starting to understand: intelligence evolved primarily to navigate and manipulate the physical world, not to have abstract conversations.

 Every intelligent system in nature—from bacteria following chemical gradients to birds building nests—uses information processing to affect the physical world.
-The brain didn't evolve to think; it evolved to move.
-Everything else is just side effects of that fundamental purpose.
+The nervous system originally evolved to control bodies moving through complex environments, and even our most sophisticated cognitive abilities emerged from this foundation of embodied interaction.
+What we call "thinking" developed as an extension of the brain's need to predict, plan, and act in the world.

 This explains why our most advanced AI systems, for all their linguistic sophistication, feel strangely hollow.
 They're missing the connection between thought and action that defines real intelligence.
 They're like disembodied brains floating in jars, able to discuss the world but never touch it.